mozillascience/learning/README.md

 # learning
-Repository for planning and working on Science Lab learning materials
+##This is a repository for planning and working on Mozilla Science Lab learning materials.

-We are create learning materials for our communities.
+We are creaing learning materials for our communities.
+For 2016, our primary audiences are:

+* Mozilla Fellows for Science
+* Open Leadership Cohort
+* Study Groups
+* General Curious Audiences

-Each for learning item we create, we should know:
+Each for learning resource we create, we need to specify in advance:

-What happens when we both go to commit changes?

-PART 2, more editing and editng.
-Who owns the repo?
-Whose changes win?

-I'm editing in the steph branch

-the goal/need it meets
+* the goal/need it meets
-the audience
+* the audience or target user
-the format
+* the format
-how it is tested
+* how it is tested
-how it will be revised
+* how it will be revised
-how it will be shared widely
+* how it will be shared widely